sessionboy/apollo/docs/source/platform/schema-validation.md

 <h3 id="never-breaking">How about never make a breaking change?</h3>

-To another extreme, teams could choose to avoid making any change that might break an operation, ignoring consumer usage.
-While a viable strategy for maintaining clients in the short term, this limits the flexibility of the schema.
-Checking changes against usage enables more improvements to API ergonomics, such as removing fields or default argument updates.
-Positive API experience leads to better developer experience and more robust client and server interaction.
+Teams can choose to avoid any schema change that might break an operation, ignoring consumer usage.
+This viable strategy for maintaining clients, since no change will cause a behavior change.
+Over the long term, this strategy limits the flexibility and usability of the schema.
+On the other hand, checking changes against usage enables more aggressive improvements to the API, such as removing fields or default argument updates.
+This freedom often leads to a more positive API experience, which translates to better developer experience and more robust client and server interaction.

 <h2 id="github">Continuous Integration and GitHub</h2>